Armstrm6/DesktopApplicationTemplate/README.md

 ## Packaging service plug-ins

-The repository ships with an MSBuild packaging project that bundles plug-in assets into distributable `.peakiot` archives (and optional legacy `.ccp`/`.chapp` packages).
+The repository ships with an MSBuild packaging project that bundles plug-in assets into distributable `.peakiot` archives.
 To enable packaging in a plug-in project:

 1. Import `ServicePlugin.Packaging` before and after the project body: